-Elvis changed my life the very first time I ever saw Elvis was on a big band TV show where he not only blew my mind, but when the girls started screaming, I knew that I was gonna be a guitar man.
+Elvis changed my life the very first time I ever saw Elvis was on a big band TV show where he not only blew my mind but when the girls started screaming, that’s when I knew that I was gonna be a guitar man.
 Hell, even John Lennon said that it was Elvis who’d influenced him, and without Elvis he claimed, there’d be no Beatles.

 It all began in Winnipeg,